2025 NBA playoffs: (4) Denver Nuggets vs. (5) Los Angeles Clippers

-Falling into a 15-point deficit halfway through the second quarter, Denver rallied and ultimately prevailed in overtime.
+Falling into a 15-point deficit halfway through the second quarter, Denver rallied and ultimately prevailed in overtime in Game 1.
 Nikola Jokić once again showed his dominance, racking up 29 points, 9 rebounds and 12 assists, one rebound shy of a triple-double.
 Jamal Murray finished with 21 points, 9 rebounds and 7 assists, while Aaron Gordon added another 25 points, including 6 in overtime, and 8 rebounds.
 The Clippers had two players with a double-double, with James Harden scoring 32 and dishing out 11 assists, while Ivica Zubac logged 21 points and 13 rebounds.
 Kawhi Leonard contributed 22 points, but also had 7 turnovers.
 With 10 seconds left in overtime and the Nuggets up by 3, Clippers had an inbound opportunity, but Russell Westbrook made a key defensive play to force a turnover, sealing the victory over his former team.

 Kawhi Leonard scored 39 points on 15-of-19 shooting as the Los Angeles Clippers evened their first-round playoff series against the Nuggets.
 It was another thrilling game that saw 18 lead changes and 12 ties.
 Despite the win, the Clippers saw no one, aside from Leonard, score over 20, with James Harden going just 7-of-17 on field goals, finishing with 18 points.
 Ivica Zubac notched another double-double, with 16 points and 12 rebounds.
-For the Nuggets, Nikola Jokić achieved his first triple-double of the postseason, tallying 26 points, 12 rebounds and 10 assists (but also 7 turnovers).
+For the Nuggets, Nikola Jokić achieved his first triple-double of the 2025 playoffs, tallying 26 points, 12 rebounds and 10 assists (but also 7 turnovers).
 Jamal Murray added 23 points for the Nuggets, who also got a bounce-back game from Michael Porter Jr. (15 points and 15 rebounds) after his 3-point performance in Game 1.